datalad/datalad/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Include `Fixes #NNN` or `Closes #NNN` somewhere in the description if this PR addresses an existing issue.

-- [ ] If this PR is not complete, add the "WiP" label or select "Create Draft Pull Request" in the pull request button's menu.
+- [ ] If this PR is not complete, select "Create Draft Pull Request" in the pull request button's menu.

   Consider using a task list (e.g., `- [ ] add tests ...`) to indicate remaining to-do items.

+  The Travis tests aren't triggered for draft PRs.
+If the PR is in a state where running the tests would be useful, instead submit a regular PR marked with the "WiP" label.

 - [ ] If you would like to list yourself as a DataLad contributor and your name is not mentioned please modify .zenodo.json file.